Monopole Superconductivity in Magnetically Doped Cd$_3$As$_2$

-to lowest order in the magnitude of the proximitized pairing $\hat{\Delta}(\k)$ at $\k$.
-The superconducting phase winding patterns and monopole harmonic structures are studied by examining the phase of $\Delta_{proj}(\k)$ over each Fermi pocket with the appropriate smooth gauge near each node.

-We study the superconducting phase winding induced by proximity in the magnetically doped Cd$_3$As$_2$ model with $\beta_s = \beta_p$, a deformation of the $\k\cdot \p$ model in Eq. \eqref{eq:H} that preserves the general Weyl node structure.
-For $\beta_s = \beta_p$, the model can be more easily treated analytically, allowing the appropriate gauge to be chosen by requiring that the components of $|\psi_\k\rangle$ either vanish or have no phase winding at the north and south poles of each Fermi pocket.
-Additional details on the relationship between the gauge structure of the band eigenstates and the Chern number and projected gap function can be found in S. M. Sec.
-I, and further details on the gauge fixing procedure can be found in S.M.
-Sec.
-II for the two-band Weyl node models and in S.M.
-Sec.
-IV for the $\beta_s = \beta_p$ Cd$_3$As$_2$ model.

-\textbf{Acknowledgements} We thank David Vanderbilt for helpful discussion about the Chern number of Fermi surfaces in Cd$_3$As$_2$.
-This work was supported as part of the Institute for Quantum Matter, an Energy Frontier Research Center funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences under Award No. DE-SC0019331.
-Y.L. also acknowledges the support by the Alfred P. Sloan Research Fellowships.
+\textit{Acknowledgements.} We thank David Vanderbilt for the helpful discussion on the Chern numbers of Fermi surfaces in magnetically doped Cd$_3$As$_2$.
+We acknowledgement the Institute for Quantum Matter, an Energy Frontier Research Center funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences under Award No. DE-SC0019331, for support on building the appropriate model and calculating the initial examples of monopole pairing in this material.
+We also acknowledge the NSF CAREER Grant DMR-1848349 and the Alfred P. Sloan Research Fellowships under grant FG-2018-10971, which supported the completion of our discussion by scanning and sorting possible pairings according to all irreducible representations in this system.

-\textbf{Author Contributions} E.B. performed analytical analysis under the guidance of Y.L.
-Both authors contributed to the discussion of results and to the finalization of the manuscript.